BRITISH EMPIRE (Compiled by Erica Chan)

 McRae, Marion, and Anthony Adamson.
 The Ancestral Roof: Domestic Architecture of Upper Canada.
 Toronto and Vancouver, 1963.

 McRae, Marion, and Anthony Adamson.
 Hallowed Halls: Church Architecture of Upper Canada.
-Toronto
+Toronto and Vancouver, 1975.

 Thomas, Christopher A. “Slippery Talk of Parliament’s Architecture: Canadian, Canadian British, or Anglo- American?”
 Canadian Art Review 29, no. 1/2 (2004): 14-27.